Chaotic dynamics in a macrospin spin-torque nano-oscillator with delayed feedback

+When the time delay slightly exceeds the integer multiples of the precession period, signatures of chaotic dynamics appear.
+The dynamics largely comprises intermittent switching between the IPP and degenerate OPP states, with no well-defined periodicity.
+An example of the time dependence in this regime is shown in Fig.~\ref{fig:ipop}.

 In order to gain a better understanding of this chaotic regime, we examine the magnetization trajectories and feedback signals at the points where switching between the IPP and OPP modes take place.
-This is shown in Fig.~\ref{fig:synchrograph}, where $m_z(t)$, $m_x(t)$, and $m_x(t-\tau)$ are illustrated over several periods for $\tau$ = 0.5 ns and $\Delta j$ = -100\%.
+This is shown in Fig.~\ref{fig:synchrograph}, where $m_z(t)$, $m_x(t)$, and $m_x(t-\tau)$ are illustrated over several periods for $\tau$ = 0.5 ns and $\Delta j = -1$.

-The main feature seen here is that mode switching almost always occurs after a temporary synchronization between the output and feedback signals, as indicated by the solid lines in the figure.
-The second highlighted synchronization (dashed line) on Figure~\ref{fig:synchrograph} is not followed by a OPP+/OPP- or OPP/IPP switch, but we can see a slightly longer OPP+ period just after.
-This seems that the STNO is starting a mode switching from OPP+ to IPP or OPP- but is going back to OPP+, which is possible since the STNO has the same probability to go in either OPP+ or OPP- state.
-As such, it is possible to have OPP+/OPP+ and OPP-/OPP- transitions where a small transient phase occurs in between these states.
+Mode switching almost always occurs after a temporary synchronization between the output and feedback signals, as indicated by the solid lines in the figure.
+The second highlighted synchronization (dashed line) on Fig.~\ref{fig:synchrograph} is not followed by a OPP$+$ to OPP$-$ or OPP to IPP transition, but rather an extended dwell time in the OPP$+$ phase.
+As such, what appears to be a mode transition from the OPP$+$ to either the IPP or OPP$-$ state turns out to be a transient dynamics that brings the system back into the OPP$+$ state.
+It is therefore possible to have OPP$+$/OPP$+$ and OPP$-$/OPP$-$ transitions where a small transient phase occurs in between these states.
 This results in a jitter in the precession period, which may also impede subsequent synchronizations to the feedback signal.

-Since non chaotic behavior implies a fixed phase difference between the output and feedback signals (in the form of the delay), and mode switching appears to be triggered by the synchronization of these two signals, it is interesting to examine how the phase difference between these two signals vary with the time delay.
+Since non chaotic behavior implies a fixed phase difference between the output and feedback signals (in the form of the delay), and mode switching is triggered by the synchronization of these two signals, it is interesting to examine how the phase difference between these two signals vary with the time delay.
 This is presented in Fig.~\ref{fig:finalphasediff}, where the oscillator period, $T$, and phase difference with the feedback signal, is shown as a function of $\tau$.